scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 We use [Tornado to develop microservices](/tech/python-microservices-02-tornado-rest-unit-integration-tests.html){:target="_blank"}.
 It provides various hooks to shape logging and error reporting behavior.

-It has a [`log_function`](https://www.tornadoweb.org/en/stable/web.html#tornado.web.Application.settings){:target="_blank" rel="nofollow"} setting to pass a function, that Tornado calls at the end of every request to log the result.
+It has a [`log_function`](https://www.tornadoweb.org/en/stable/web.html#tornado.web.Application.settings){:target="_blank" rel="noopener nofollow"} setting to pass a function, that Tornado calls at the end of every request to log the result.
 We implement this method to emit a log entry for the request.
 It includes all *key-value* pairs in the context.

 ~~~ python
 # addrservice/tornado/app.py